Triple shooting in Stuart leaves 1 dead, 2 critically injured

 According to Stuart Police Chief Joseph Tumminelli, the shooting occurred along 10th Street at 7:40 p.m.

-A spokesperson for Cleveland Clinic Martin Health confirmed to WPTV that their facility in Stuart is on lockdown, which is protocol when treating patients with gunshot trauma.
+A spokesperson for Cleveland Clinic Martin Health confirmed to WPTV that their facility in Stuart was on lockdown, which is protocol when treating patients with gunshot trauma.

 The police department is not releasing additional information at this time.